Jmlucero1984/Vuzzle/README.md

 ## Core

 All turns around pixel substraction and masking.
 The plug-in piece behavior it's no other than checking proximity from which side and then grouping on.
-The turning piece gesture is performed with double-gesture and relative-to-piece angles.
+The turning piece action is performed with double-gesture and relative-to-piece angles.

 ![CapturaPieces](https://github.com/Jmlucero1984/Vuzzle/assets/91501518/95b31a80-e69c-4c26-a698-9ac4cd6d57ea)